 Now that your endowment is coming up to maturity, it's time to decide what to do with your money.
-You may already have it earmarked for something - paying off your mortgage for example - but if you haven't, as the UK's largest insurer, we have options for you to choose from.
+You may already have it earmarked for something - paying off your mortgage for example - but, if you haven't, we have options for you to choose from.

 Our website only gives factual information about our products to help you make your own decisions.
 If you are unsure what to do with the money from your endowment policy and want financial advice please contact your financial adviser.
-If you don’t have a financial adviser you can find one via www.unbiased.co.uk.
+If you don’t have a financial adviser and would like more information about getting financial advice, visit our financial advice page.

 Long term investments